Canon T3i vs Pentax K-5

 Studio photographers will appreciate that the Pentax K-5 (unlike the T3i) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the T3i and the K-5 have been discontinued, but can regularly be found used on eBay.
+Both the T3i and the K-5 have been discontinued, but can regularly be found used on ebay.
 The K-5 was replaced by the Pentax K-5 II, while the T3i was followed by the Canon T4i.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Pentax websites.
+Further information on the features and operation of the T3i and K-5 can be found, respectively, in the Canon T3i Manual (free pdf) or the online Pentax K-5 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon T3i and the Pentax K-5?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.